soundpress/RulesOfNYC/docs/c16/index.rst

 The Loft Board's approved form must be signed by the owner or its authorized representative and the occupant and his or her authorized representative, if any, who sold rights to the unit.
 If the occupant refuses to sign the form, the owner or its authorized representative must file with the form a sworn statement identifying the occupant, the reasons given by such occupant for refusing to execute the form and proof of the sale of rights, including supporting documentation.
 If the prior occupant could not be found, the owner or its representative must provide a description of the reasonable efforts used to locate the occupant and must file proof of the sale of rights including supporting documentation.

-Except as provided in paragraph (c) below, failure by the owner or the owner's authorized representative to file a sales record form within 30 calendar days of the date of the sale may subject the owner to a civil penalty as determined by the Loft Board in 29 RCNY § 2-11.1 of the Loft Board Rules.
+Except as provided in paragraph (c) below, failure by the owner or the owner's authorized representative to file a sales record form within 30 calendar days of the date of the sale may subject the owner to a civil penalty as determined by the Loft Board in 29 RCNY § 2-11.1.

 (c) Filing requirement for sales which occurred prior to the effective date of these rules.